IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} by adding underlay paths to the connectivity constructs.

+   Within the YANG model, the following constructs and attributes are defined:
+   - Network Topology: This represents a set of shared and reserved resources, organized as a virtual topology connecting all endpoints.
+Customers can utilize this network topology to define detailed connectivity paths traversing the topology.
+Additionally, it enables resource sharing between different endpoints.

+   - Service-Level Objectives (SLOs): These objectives are associated with various objects within the topology, including nodes, links, and termination points.
+SLOs provide guidelines for achieving specific performance or quality targets.

 # Model Tree Structure

+## Network Slice Topology Model Tree Structure
 ~~~~
 {::include ./ietf-ns-topo.tree}
 ~~~~
 {: #fig-ietf-ns-topo-tree title="Tree diagram for network slice topology"}

+## Network Slice Underlay Path Model Tree Structure
 ~~~~
 {::include ./ietf-ns-underlay-path.tree}
 ~~~~